mathjax/MathJax-third-party-extensions/physics/README.md

 # Organization #

-`README.xlsx` is the master file[^ If you are laughing right now, you should really consider contributing.
+`physics.xlsx` is the master file[^ If you are laughing right now, you should really consider contributing.
 See [Commands not Working/Included][].].

 - Columns A-L are copied to [test/tables.md](test/tables.md)
 - Columns M-V are copied to [unpacked/physics.js](unpacked/physics.js)
 - Columns M-V excluding column O are copied to [test/macro.js](test/macro.js)

-Other files are built automatically by `README.sh`.
+Other files are built automatically by `physics.sh`.
 [MultiMarkdown](http://fletcherpenney.net/multimarkdown/download/), UglifyJS2, LaTeX are assumed.
 I used it on Mac and have no idea if the way my bash script is written is OS agnostic or not.

 # Test

-A test is given in [README.html](README.html) and [README.pdf](README.pdf).
+A test is given in [index.html](index.html) and [index.pdf](index.pdf).
 Compare the LaTeX output and HTML output and you will see which one is working or not.

 Instead of extension, it can works as a macro too.
 See the test in [macro.html](test/macro.html).